seqan/seqan/manual/source/Tutorial/DataStructures/Indices/index.rst

     StringIndices
     IndexIterators

+Indices in SeqAn allow efficient pattern queries in strings or sets of strings.
+In contrast to, e.g., online-search algorithms that search through the text in :math:`\mathcal{O}(n)`, substring indices find a pattern in sublinear time :math:`o(n)`.

+Indices store additional data structures that allow searching the text using an iterator.
+Using the iterator can be thought of as traversing a suffix tree.
+The following section gives you an introduction how the suffix tree is built.

 We consider an alphabet Σ and a sentinel character $ that is smaller than every character of Σ. A suffix tree of a given non-empty string s